1. Why have scientists established procedures for assigning scientific names to organisms?

 Correct Answer: C

-3. In the name Mangifera indica, the word 'indica' represents what?
+11. In the scientific name Mangifera indica, what does 'indica' represent?

 Correct Answer: C